 \subsubsection{Flow Model}

 We assume that there are $n$ classes of traffic $1,\ldots, n$ in the system, and flows are statically assigned a class and a path.
-Each flow $f$ is constrained at source by a token-bucket arrival curve defined by $\gamma_{r_f,b_f}(t) = r_ft+b_f$ for $t>0$ and $\gamma_{r_f,b_f}(t)=0$ for $t= 0$.
+Traffic generated by flows is constrained at the source.
+This can be modeled by means of an arrival curve $\alpha()$, i.e., a function such that the number of bits observed during any period of duration $\tau$ is at most $\alpha(\tau)$.
+Specifically, each flow $f$ is constrained at source by a token-bucket arrival curve defined by $\gamma_{r_f,b_f}(t) = r_ft+b_f$ for $t>0$ and $\gamma_{r_f,b_f}(t)=0$ for $t= 0$.
 Having a token-bucket arrival curve with a rate $r_f$ and a burst $b_f$ means that the number of bits observed for this flow in any time interval of duration $\tau$ cannot be more than $b_f + r_f\tau$ bits.